gumberss/FinanceGameinator/docs/FinanceGameinator/1. Features/Game Room/RFC.md

 <img src="https://github.com/gumberss/FinanceControlinator/assets/38296002/70cea15a-834e-4d8f-8965-09a942f62897"/>

 This screen is divided into three main sections, each of which will be discussed in detail below.
-Rather than delving into the intricacies of how the database will behave within these sections at this moment, a comprehensive explanation will be provided in the [[ADR]] document.
+Rather than delving into the intricacies of how the database will behave within these sections at this moment, a comprehensive explanation will be provided in the [[Execution Planning]] document.

 ### Player Games